 Always think about what your weaknesses might be in relation to the job you are interviewing for.
 Never volunteer a "deal killer" weakness.
 Use weaknesses that the interviewer most likely has already assumed.
 That way, you can use this as an opportunity to make the problem weakness a nonissue.

-Never get into any protracted discussion about a weakness, period.
+Avoid getting into a protracted discussion about a weakness.
 Interviewers appreciate open communication, and they are just as uncomfortable as you are when asking these questions.
-(Well, maybe not that uncomfortable.)
-Remember, the "tip of the iceberg" is all you need when relating a weakness.
+(Well, maybe not quite.)
+Remember, the "tip of the iceberg" is all you need to expose when relating a weakness.

 Every one of us has our own unique mix of strengths and weaknesses.
 Although you will indeed be asked to discuss your weak points in the interview, all successful applicants seem to be able to turn these moments around and move into more positive conversation.
 Don't be consumed by your weaknesses.
 Learn what it is that you do well, what it is that you need to improve upon, and build your career plan on your knowledge of both.